Airbus Industrie Flight 129: Test objectives

 The objective of the flight was to test the performance of the aircraft in simulated engine failures after takeoff, which meant throttling down one of the aircraft's engines to idle and switching off a hydraulic circuit.
 During most of the tests, the aircraft's autopilot would be set to fly the plane to an altitude of 2000 ft.
 The particular test that led to the crash flew in a configuration with the plane's center of gravity near its aft limit, achieved by carrying tons of water in bladders in the rear of the aircraft's cabin.

-The captain was Airbus chief test pilot Nick Warner.
+The captain was the Airbus chief test pilot, American Nick Warner.
 The co-pilot was Michel Cais, an Air Inter training captain who had been working with the Airbus training organization Aeroformation.
 A flight test engineer, Jean-Pierre Petit, was on board as the third member of the crew.

 Airbus management was interested in promoting the plane to potential customers, and did not perceive the test to be hazardous, so they invited four passengers on the plane: two Airbus executives (Philippe Tournoux and Keith Hulse), and two Alitalia pilots, Alberto Nassetti and Pier Paolo Racchetti, who were in Toulouse for a commercial training programme at the Airbus headquarters.